 When possible, opt for natural fabrics such as organic cotton, wool, silk, and cashmere.
 Like I mentioned earlier, microfibers (which can be found in fabrics such as polyester and nylon) often end up polluting our oceans and are extremely difficult to clean up because of how small they are.
+There are many reasons why organic cotton is better.
 Using naturally sourced, organic fabrics help avoid this, so while they may be a bit pricier, it’s totally worth it.

 These are brands, like Athleta, that in addition to using more natural fibres they are sourcing materials such as recycled polyester and nylon.
 It is great to see brands thinking outside the box and making sustainability a priority.

 4. Invest in Clothing You’ll Wear All-Year-Round